mark-claypool/names-n-pics/README.md

 Classlists with "lastname, firstname" as well as "firstname lastname".

-Alternate Workday format (there seem to be two, main classlist formats).
+Alternate Workday format (there seem to be two, classlist formats provided).

-Roster PDF lists with odd blank images embedded.
+Roster PDFs with odd blank images embedded.

 ----------------------